Scotland's Best B&Bs

 Delightful East Neuk fishing villages with their natural harbours hug the coastline.
 Visit the Crail Heritage Centre and maybe Pittenweem where the legendary St. Fillan’s Cave can be found.
 Scotland's Beach Awards 2021 named 15 beaches in Fife as clean, well managed and sustainable beaches.

 Towards the Kincardine Bridge lies the 17th century village of Culross with its palace and abbey and its quaint cottages with pretty pantiled roofs.
 You may recognise it from the Outlander TV series.
 You can also enjoy an exciting day out at nearby Knockhill race track and try your hand at off-road driving.

 For cycling enthusiasts, there are over 300 miles of dedicated cycle routes on the Kingdom of Fife Cycle Ways and you can cycle from one end of the kingdom to the other.
 Walkers will also be entranced with the Fife Coastal Route stretching from the Royal Burgh of Culross in the south all the way to the Tay Bridge in the north.
 This path meanders through some of Fife’s most glorious scenery and you can just do small stretches to address all abilities.
 Along this walk, look out for grey seals or in the summer months, basking sharks and dolphins.
 The offshore islands of Inchcolm and Inchkeith are home to thousands of seabirds, with vast numbers of puffins to be seen on the Isle of May.

 You enter the Kingdom of Fife from Edinburgh by driving over the impressive Queensferry Crossing (open since in 2017) or the original Forth road bridge spanning the Firth of Forth.
-You may prefer to travel by train on the world famous Forth Bridge with its spectacular iron structures, famous for being continuously painted.
+You may prefer to travel by train on the Forth Bridge (opened in 1890) with its spectacular iron structures, famous for being continuously painted.
 Together the three Forth Bridges are now a UNESCO World Heritage site.
 Alternatively, you can take the smaller Clackmannanshire Bridge at Kincardine on the border with the smallest county in Scotland, Clackmannanshire.